 The Citroen CC21 and its all-electric derivative Citroen eCC21 are to arrive as the first models developed especially for India under the Citroen C-Cubed low-cost car project.
 ‘CC21’ presumably stands for ‘C-Cubed Car 2021’, and the addition of ‘e’ to the EV variant is for the obvious reason.

 Groupe PSA will manufacture the Citroen CC21 and the Citroen eCC21 in Thiruvallur, Tamil Nadu.
-The company plans to launch the latter in even Europe, although it won’t be exported from India.
-Whether the reason behind that is the specification level, quality concern or an existing production plan at one of the European factories isn’t known yet.
-The company will, however, export main parts of the Citroen electric SUV to the Old Continent.
+The company plans to launch the latter in even Europe, but it won’t sell the India-made units there.
+It will, however, export main parts of the Citroen electric SUV to the Old Continent from India.

-The Citroen CC21 and the Citroen Citroen eCC21 will ride on Groupe PSA’s CMP and eCMP platforms respectively.
-Groupe PSA has co-developed them with its Chinese partner Dongfeng Motor.
+The Citroen CC21 and the Citroen Citroen eCC21 will ride on Groupe PSA’s CMP and eCMP platforms respectively, though we expect a considerably pared down specification.
+Groupe PSA has co-developed the CMP with its Chinese partner Dongfeng Motor.
 The eCMP platform currently underpins the Peugeot e-208, the Peugeot e-2008, the DS 3 Crossback E-Tense and the Opel Corsa-e.
 These e-CMP platform cars share a 50 kWh Lithium-ion battery pack and a 100 kW electric motor.
-Their WLTP ranges are 340 km, 310 km, 320 km and 330 km respectively, but expect a much smaller battery pack and configuration to meet the Indian market’s price expectation.
+Their WLTP ranges are 340 km, 310 km, 320 km and 330 km respectively, but expect a much smaller battery and a more conservative configuration to match the Indian market’s price expectation.

-Groupe PSA will price the Citroen eCC21 from around INR 8 lakh (ex-showroom) in India, adds the report.
+Groupe PSA will reportedly price the Citroen eCC21 from around INR 8 lakh (ex-showroom) in India.
 This would pit it squarely against the Tata HBX EV (2022), the Hyundai electric car ‘Smart EV’ (2022), Mahindra eKUV100 (2020) and the first Maruti electric car (2021).